 Step 4: Complete a Master's Degree Program

-Although employers do not always require a master's degree, many prefer a consultant who holds a master's degree in business administration or a similar field like accounting, finance or management.
+Although employers do not always require a master's degree, many prefer a consultant who holds a master's degree in business administration (MBA) or a similar field like accounting, finance or management.
 Coursework in a master's degree program can aid students in sharpening their skills in communication, economics, leadership and management and the knowledge and skills learned may even help to advance their career.

 - Consider a combined bachelor's and master's degree program.
-Some colleges offer a non-business bachelor's program combined with a master's program in business administration.
+Some colleges offer a non-business bachelor's program combined with a master's program in business administration (MBA).
 These programs allow qualifying students to specialize in healthcare, information technology, engineering or another non-business area of study while still gaining in-depth training in business concepts.
 Most of the combination programs are designed so students can obtain both degrees within five years, as opposed to the typical six years it could take a student to acquire the degrees separately.